Pinales

-The order Pinales in the division Pinophyta, class Pinopsida, comprises all the extant conifers.
-The distinguishing characteristic is the reproductive structure known as a cone produced by all Pinales.
-All of the extant conifers, such as Araucaria, cedar, celery-pine, cypress, fir, juniper, kauri, larch, pine, redwood, spruce, and yew, are included here.
-Some fossil conifers, however, belong to other distinct orders within the division Pinophyta.
+The order Pinales in the subclass Pinidae, in the class Pinopsida, which under current taxonomic treatment is a monotypic order which comprises only one family, the pine family Pinaceae.

-Multiple molecular studies indicate this order being paraphyletic with respect to Gnetales, with studies recovering Gnetales as either a sister group to Pinaceae or being more derived than Pinaceae but sister to the rest of the group.
+The name Pinales has historically been used to refer to all conifers, the term being used interchangeably with an order named 'coniferales', which was widely accepted until at least 2011.
+Subsequent analyses have recognised not one but three orders of conifers: Pinales, Cupressales, and Araucariales.
+These are widely accepted since at least 2022.

 Taxonomy

 History

 Brown (1825) (Note: Read before the Linnean Society in 1825, published in 1826) first discerned that there were two groups of seed plants, distinguished by the form of seed development, based on whether the ovules were exposed, receiving pollen directly, or enclosed, which do not.
 Shortly afterwards, Brongniart (1828) coined the term Phanérogames gymnosperms (Note: Phanerogam, or seed plant, indicating visible sexual organs, and gymnosperm indicating exposed seeds) to describe the former group.
 The distinction was then formalized by Lindley (1830), dividing what he referred to as the subclass Dicotyledons into two tribes, Gymnosperms and Angiosperms.
 (Note: Angiosperm indicating enclosed seeds) In the gymnosperms (or Gymnospermae) Lindley included two orders, the Cycadeae and the Coniferae.
 In his final work (1853) he described Gymnogens as a class with four orders;